sftcd/cs2014/examples/c-progs/README.md

 on ```make``` in a bit.)

-The C preprocessor is basically a program run before compilation that expands macros/preprocessor directives and then feeds the resulting expanded code into the compiler.
+The C preprocessor is basically a program run before compilation that eat comments and expands macros/preprocessor directives and then feeds the resulting expanded code into the compiler.
 Note that the C preprocessor isn't really part of the C language and could be used for other things.